 When one of the inputs to an elementwise expression has the same type and shape as the output, and is no longer needed for computation after the elemwise expression is evaluated, then we can reuse the storage of the input to store the output.

 Typically when a graph uses random numbers, the RandomState is stored in a shared variable, used once per call and, updated after each function call.
 In this common case, it makes sense to update the random number generator in-place.

 - elemwise fusion¶

 This optimization compresses subgraphs of computationally cheap elementwise operations into a single Op that does the whole job in a single pass over the inputs (like loop fusion).
-This is a win when transfer from main memory to the CPU (or from graphics memory to the GPU) is a bottleneck.
+This is a win when transfer from main memory to the CPU is a bottleneck.